mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/release-notes/index.md

 To get started with Kommander, [download](https://docs.d2iq.com/ksphere/konvoy/latest/download/) and [install](https://docs.d2iq.com/ksphere/konvoy/latest/install/) the latest version of Konvoy.

-<p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.
+**NOTE:** You must be a registered user and logged on to the support portal to download this product.
 For new customers, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install Konvoy.</p>

 <!-- TBD when 1.2 goes GA:
 # Release Summary